sammyolotu/micro_ros/notes.md

 ### 1. Microros Subscriber

-1. Upload Arduino subscriber Script (something.ino) from the Arduino IDE
+1. Upload Arduino subscriber Script (something.ino) from the Arduino IDE, then double press arduino and upload UF2 file
 2. Launch the ROS2 environment on Docker.
 For this, go to the micro_ros workspace and run:

 ```